aterrero/k8s-nfs-setup/README.md

 Other than that, just running the install.sh file on your master node should get everything working

-As stated in https://github.com/zsl3203/summer/blob/master/prometheus%20%2B%20grafana%20for%20k8s.md, After the installation is complete, to finish the setup of grafana follow these steps:
+As stated in https://github.com/zsl3203/summer/blob/master/prometheus%20%2B%20grafana%20for%20k8s.md, after the installation is complete, to finish the setup of grafana follow these steps:

 1- Run this command: